curl/everything-curl/http-response.md

 ### Pass on transfer encoding

-In some situations you may want to use curl as some sort of proxy or other in between software.
+In some situations you may want to use curl as a proxy or other in-between software.
 In those cases, curl's way to deal with transfer-encoding headers and then decoding the actual data transparently may not be desired, if the end receiver *also* expects to do the same.

 You can then ask curl to pass on the received data, without decoding it.
 That means passing on the sizes in the chunked encoding format or the compressed